3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

         # Write permissions are only allowed to the author of a post
         return obj.author == request.user
 ```
-Here, we inherit Djangos Base
+Here, we inherit Djangos BasePermissions class and overwrite its has_object_permission method to only grant write access to the author of a piece

 ## Tutorial summary
 Rest - Representational state transfer